-The College Mental Health Education Programs present two summer term options.
-Each semester is a 6-week intensive, in-person learning experience dedicated to building collegiate resilience, community, wellness, and readiness for higher education.
+The College Mental Health Education Programs presents a 6-week summer term option.
+The summer semester is a 6-week intensive, in-person learning experience dedicated to building collegiate resilience, community, wellness, and readiness for higher education.

 Summer NITEO is $5000 per semester, and financial assistance through the Center may be available to students and families based on need, as we do not work with insurance companies.

 The process for applying to NITEO and NITEO Summer is the same.
 Eligible applicants, young adults ages 18-24 living with a mental health condition, and members of their support team (e.g., families), are encouraged to visit with the College Mental Health Education Programs Directors, Chelsea Cobb, and Paul Cherchia, to learn about the program and other College Mental Health Education Programs (CMHEP) offered at the Center.

 After the initial meeting, students submit the CMHEP application and schedule a follow-up meeting with the directors to further discuss personal, educational, and wellness interests and goals.
 Applicants may also be invited to attend subsequent interviews with other NITEO staff.